hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/691_scc_vi.md

 stamped out.

-Swamiji: How then can there be projection of the universe after Mahâpralaya (final dissolution)?
+Swamiji: How then can there be projection of the universe after Mahāpralaya (final dissolution)?
 At Maha pralaya everything is merged in the Brahman.
 But even after that, one hears and reads of creation in the scriptures, that projection and contraction (of the universe) go on in wave forms.
 Like the fresh creation and dissolution of the universe